AI Agents

 The Abilities API is the functional layer that sits on top of the AI Client.
 It allows plugins, themes, and WordPress core to expose discrete, composable AI capabilities — things like "summarise text", "classify content", "generate an excerpt", or "create a post" — in a standardised, both human- and machine-readable format.

-For businesses, this means AI features built on this standard will be more portable and interoperable over time — less dependent on any single vendor's implementation choices.
-It also means that the AI features you invest in today can be maintained and extended as the ecosystem matures, rather than becoming technical debt.
+For developers, this means cleaner, more maintainable code.
+For businesses, it means that AI features built on this standard will be more portable and interoperable over time — less dependent on any single vendor's implementation choices.

 "Agentic WordPress": The Strategic Shift